Norodom Sihanouk: Abdication and retirement

 In August 2007, the Cambodian Action Committee for Justice and Equity, a US-based human rights NGO, called for Sihanouk's State immunity to be lifted, so as to allow him to testify in the Extraordinary Chambers in the Courts of Cambodia (ECCC).
-Sihanouk responded to the call by inviting the ECCC public affairs officer, Peter Foster, for a discussion session on his personal experience under the Khmer Rouge regime.
+Sihanouk responded to the call by inviting the ECCC's United Nations chief public affairs officer, Peter Wickwire Foster, for a discussion session on his personal experience under the Khmer Rouge regime, which he said would be the only opportunity for the court to hear his testimony.
+The interview was to take place at the Royal Palace, and broadcast across the nation on large screens in public squares.
+"After this it will no longer be necessary for me to present myself before the UN's ECCC," the Kings invitation said.
+The note added that if the UN did not accept the invitation he "will not accept to see, speak or correspond with the UN's ECCC."
 Both Hun Sen and FUNCINPEC criticized the suggestion, with the latter accusing the NGO of being disrespectful.
-The ECCC subsequently rejected Sihanouk's invitation.
+The ECCC subsequently rejected Sihanouk's invitation on the basis of Foster not having legal authority to take testimony.
+On the day of the planned interview Cambodian television broke away from normal programming to broadcast an empty meeting room with staff appearing to be waiting for Foster to arrive.

-The following year, bilateral relations between Thailand and Cambodia became strained due to overlapping claims on the land area surrounding Preah Vihear Temple.
+The following year, Cambodian–Thai relations became strained because of a preexisting border dispute, involving overlapping claims on the land area surrounding Preah Vihear, an 11th century Hindu temple.
 Sihanouk issued a communiqué in July 2008 emphasising the Khmer architecture of the temple as well as ICJ's 1962 ruling of the temple in favour of Cambodia.
 In August 2009, Sihanouk stated that he would stop posting messages on his personal website as he was getting old, making it difficult for him to keep up with his personal duties.
 Between 2009 and 2011, Sihanouk spent most of his time in Beijing for medical care.
 He made a final public appearance in Phnom Penh on his 89th birthday and 20th anniversary of the Paris Peace Accords on 30 October 2011.
 Thereafter, Sihanouk expressed his intent to stay in Cambodia indefinitely, but returned to Beijing in January 2012 for further medical treatment at the advice of his Chinese doctors.